Design of the ECCE Detector for the Electron Ion Collider: Introduction

 The ECCE concept reuses the BaBar superconducting solenoid as well as the sPHENIX barrel flux return and hadronic calorimeter.
 These two pieces of equipment are currently being installed in RHIC Interaction Region 8 (IR8) as part of the sPHENIX detector~\cite{PHENIX:2015siv}.
 Engineering studies have confirmed that these two components can be relocated to IR6, the IR where the EIC project currently plans to site the on-project detector.

-Additional details concerning ECCE subsystems, performance, and selected physics objectives are provided in separate articles within this same collection.\cite{ ecce-paper-det-2022-02, ecce-paper-det-2022-03, ecce-note-comp-2021-01-nim, ecce-paper-comp-2022-01, ecce-paper-comp-2022-02, ecce-paper-phys-2022-01, ecce-paper-phys-2022-02, ecce-paper-phys-2022-03}
+Additional details concerning ECCE subsystems, performance, and selected physics objectives are provided in separate articles within this same collection.\cite{ ecce-paper-det-2022-02, Schmidt:2022lsp, ecce-note-comp-2021-01-nim, ecce-paper-comp-2022-02, ecce-paper-phys-2022-01, ecce-paper-phys-2022-02, ecce-paper-phys-2022-03}

-\section{ECCE detector overview}
+\section{ECCE Detector Overview}

-The ECCE detector consists of three major components: the central detector, the far-forward system, and the far-backward region.
-The ECCE central detector has a cylindrical geometry based on the BaBar/sPHENIX superconducting solenoid, and has three primary subdivisions: the barrel, the forward endcap, and the backward endcap (Fig.~\ref{fig:ecce-sectional-diagram}).
-Henceforth ``forward" is defined as the hadron/nuclear beam direction and backwards the electron beam direction.
+The ECCE detector consists of three major components: the central detector (shown in Fig.~\ref{fig:ecce-sectional-diagram-1.1}) along with far-forward and far-backward system located tens of meters of the central detector within the accelerator ring.

+The ECCE central detector has a cylindrical geometry based on the BaBar/sPHENIX superconducting solenoid, and has three primary subdivisions: the barrel, the forward endcap, and the backward endcap.
+Henceforth ``forward" is defined as the hadron beam direction and backwards the electron beam direction.
 We will use electron or backward, and hadron or forward, interchangeably when describing the endcaps.

 Table~\ref{tab:det-requirements} lists the physics requirements in the ECCE central detector, the technical challenges associated with its realization, and the ECCE solutions that achieve the stated goals.
 Comments about future upgrade paths are also provided.
+Table~\ref{tab:det-ff-fb-requirements} presents similar information for the far-forward and far-backwards regions.
+Figure~\ref{fig:ecce-sectional-diagram-1.1} shows the ECCE central detector and lists its key components and the technology selected for each sub-system.